U.S. Global Change Research Program

 The U.S. Global Change Research Program’s mission is “to build a knowledge base that informs human responses to climate and global change through coordinated and integrated federal programs of research, education, communication, and decision support.”
-The Program produces assessments of climate change and its implications, participates in the U.S. Interagency Climate Change Adaptation Task Force, and provides educational materials to support climate literacy and educational development.
+The Program produces assessments of climate change and its implications, connects producers and users of the National Climate Assessment, and provides educational materials to support climate literacy and educational development.

 The U.S. Global Change Research Program (USGCRP) was established with the passage of the Global Change Research Act in 1990.
 The USGCRP is charged with coordinating scientific research within the Federal Government on global change and its potential implications for natural environments and communities.
 Federal departments and agencies that participate in the USGCRP include:

 - Department of Transportation